hilbix/tino/howto/program.md

 desktop with Windows programs.

 And for this it is good to know the Standard Linux Shell.
-Which is a Bourne Shell.  `bash` is only one variant, `dash` another.
-But lacking all the bashisms, I recommend `bash`.
+Which is a Bourne Shell.  `bash` is only one variant, `dash` another lacking all the bashisms.
+So I recommend `bash`.

 I bet (but I never bet) in 100 years from now, if you live long enough, you will still be able to sucessfully use `bash` from commandline.